david-a-siegel/MPRAudit/README.md

 6,6,6,7,1,2\
 6,7,6,7,2,2\
 6,6,6,8,2,2\
-7,7,,,2,

-[NEED TO BE ABLE TO INCLUDE COLUMNS OF UNEQUAL LENGTHS]
+7,7,,,2,\
+6,6,,,2,

+In this case the final rows have missing data because the number of clones differ.
+This is fine, but

-By default, MPRAudit assumes the columns are tab-separated, but CSVs or other delimiters can be used by passing the -sep flag.
+By default, MPRAudit assumes the files are CSVs (comma-separated), but other delimiters can be used by passing the -sep flag.
+We don't recommend using white space (tabs/spaces) because columns may be unequal length, but .

 ## Code
 etc